Princess Margarita of Baden: Marriage

 The couple settled in the United Kingdom, running a fruit farm near Billingshurst in Sussex.
 They were divorced in 1981.

 Later years

-Princess Margarita was a champion of Serbian charities and was also president of the Convent of Martha and Mary in Moscow.
+Margarita was a champion of Serbian charities and was also president of the Convent of Martha and Mary in Moscow.

-Princess Margarita died in Farnham, Surrey, on 15 January 2013 after a long illness.
+Margarita died on 15 January 2013 in Farnham, Surrey, after a long illness.
 Her funeral was held at Serbian Orthodox Church of Saint Sava in Notting Hill on 24 January 2013.
 Her uncle the Duke of Edinburgh, Queen Anne-Marie of Greece, and her nephew Alexander, Crown Prince of Yugoslavia, were among the mourners.
-Princess Margarita was buried in the family cemetery at Stefansfeld near Baden, Germany, on 28 January 2013.
+Margarita was buried in the family cemetery at Stefansfeld near Baden, Germany, on 28 January 2013.